Custom Search

 • Computer scanner

-• 1 Piece of semi-gloss paper (semi-gloss is flexible)
+• 1 Sheet of semi-gloss (semi-gloss is flexible)

 • Web page program or editor of your choice (we used FrontPage 2003)